 The service orchestration layer does not need to know about the internals of the underlying network (e.g., P nodes).
-Figure 3 shows the abstract network view as seen by a service orchestrator.
+Figure 2 shows the abstract network view as seen by a service orchestrator.
 However, this view is not enough to provide to the service orchestration layer the information to create services in the network.
 The service topology need is to be able to expose the set of nodes and the attachment points associated with the nodes from which network services can be grafted (delivered).

-Figure 3: Abstract Network Topology
+Figure 2: Abstract Network Topology

 Typically, and focusing on the UNIs, the service orchestration layer would see a set of PEs and a set of client-facing interfaces (physical or logical) to which CEs can be connected (or are actually connected).
-The service orchestration layer can use these interfaces to setup the requested services or to commit the delivery of a service.
-Figure 4 depicts a sample SAP network topology that is maintained by the network controller and exposed to the service orchestration.
+Such interfaces are also referred to as UNI-N (User-to-Network Interface, Network side) [RFC6215].
+The service orchestration layer can use these interfaces to set up the requested services or to commit the delivery of a service.
+Figure 3 depicts a sample SAP network topology that is maintained by the network controller and exposed to the service orchestration.

-Figure 4: SAP Network Topology
+Figure 3: SAP Network Topology

 A single SAP network topology can be used for one or multiple service types (e.g., L3VPN, Ethernet VPN (EVPN)).
-The network controller can, then, expose the service type(s) and associated interfaces via the SAPs.
+The network controller can, then, expose the service types and associated interfaces via the SAPs.

-As shown in Figure 5, the service orchestration layer will have also access to a set of customer service model (e.g., the L3SM or the L2SM) in the customer-facing interface and a set of network models

-(e.g., the L3NM and network topology data models) in the resource-facing interface.
+As shown in Figure 4, the service orchestration layer will have also access to a set of customer service model (e.g., the L3SM or the L2SM) in the customer-facing interface and a set of network models (e.g., the L3NM and network topology data models) in the resource-facing interface.
 In this use case, it is assumed that the network controller is unaware of what happens beyond the PEs towards the CEs; it is only responsible for the management and control of the SAPs and the network between PEs.
 In order to correlate between delivery points expressed in service requests and SAPs, the SAP model may include a peer customer point identifier.
 That identifier can be a CE identifier, a site identifier, etc.

-Figure 5: Network Topology with CEs and ACs
+Figure 4: Network Topology with CEs and ACs

-Refer to $\underline{\mathsf{Appendix}}\ \underline{\mathsf{A}}$ for an example echoing the topology depicted in $\underline{\mathsf{Figure}}\ \underline{\mathsf{5}}.$
+Refer to $\underline{\mathsf{Appendix}}\ \mathsf{A}$ for an example echoing the topology depicted in Figure 4.